jsgomes4477/pui-hw0/final-project/README.md

 2. Javascript library - p5.js
    * This library was made for artists and designers to create compelling graphics with simple arithmetic and geometric functions that are harder to navigate using simple JS.
 Furthermore, I have a lot of experience with this library so I was comfortable using it.
    * I used it to create both pages in their entirety aside from the buttons, input box, and local storage functionalities.
 More specifically, I used it to create the gradients, textile like patterns, define organic shapes, and create a glitch like animation for both pages.
    * Since my website's focus is colors and how to find a color scheme that amtches a hex code for a color you might already want to include in a project, the overall styling and aesthetic of this website is very important in order to create a convincing space for artists and designers to utilize.
-Furthermore, I wanted the website to also have a fun and whimsical look that I find is lacking in a lot of tech spaces currently.
+Additionally, I wanted the website to also have a fun and whimsical look that I find is lacking in a lot of tech spaces currently.
-4. asdf
+3. Javascript Library - chroma.js
+   * Why did you choose to use it over other alternatives?
+(2 sentences max)
+   * How you used it?
+(2 sentences max)
+   * What does it add to your website?
+(2 sentences max)
-5. asdf
+6. asdf
-6. asf
+7. asf
-7. asdf
+8. asdf

 ## Part 4: Design Iteration